-You can exclude a set of virtual machines from distributed firewall protection.
+You can exclude a set of virtual machines from NSX distributed firewall protection.

-NSX Manager, NSX Controller, and NSX Edge virtual machines are automatically excluded from distributed firewall protection.
-In addition, place the following service virtual machines in the Exclusion List to allow traffic to flow freely.
+NSX Manager, NSX Controllers, and NSX Edge virtual machines are automatically excluded from NSX distributed firewall protection.
+In addition, VMware recommends that you place the following service virtual machines in the Exclusion List to allow traffic to flow freely.

 vCenter Server.
 It can be moved into a cluster that is protected by Firewall, but it must already exist in the exclusion list to avoid connectivity issues.Note:

 It is important to add the vCenter Server to the exclusion list before changing the "any any" default rule from allow to block.
 Failure to do so will result in access to the vCenter Server being blocked after creating a Deny All rule (or modifying default rule to block action).
-If this occurs, use the API to change the default rule from deny to allow.
-For example, use
+If this occurs, roll back the DFW to the default firewall rule set by running the following API command:

 Partner service virtual machines.